 The cost of doing nothing: Why automate AP processes?

-Archaic approaches to AP processing are expensive, inefficient and risk undermining supplier relationships.
-Although recent research has shown that most businesses have at least a partially digitised AP, 22% of companies still cite inefficient processes (such as manual B2B payments) as an obstacle to achieving optimal supplier relationships.
+Archaic approaches to AP processing are expensive, inefficient and risk undermining supplier management.
+Although recent research has shown that most businesses have at least partially digitised AP, 22% of companies still cite inefficient processes (such as manual B2B payments) as an obstacle to achieving optimal supplier relationships.

-In this blog post, we explore the true cost of inertia when deciding whether to transform your Accounts Payable (AP) process.
-We take a detailed look at AP automation costs, comparing them to the expenses businesses incur under more traditional financial management methods.
-We also cover how proactive stakeholders can motivate their companies to act on AP automation.
+In this blog, we’ll explore the true cost of standing still when deciding whether or not to transform your Accounts Payable (AP) process.
+We’ll take a detailed look at AP automation costs, comparing them to the expenses businesses incur under more traditional financial management methods.
+We’ll also cover how proactive stakeholders can motivate their companies to act now on AP automation.

 Why automate AP?